The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 No time to read this now?
 Save it to Pinterest to enjoy later.

-Hotels are the most obvious place to start and the easiest.
-Of course, this is the most common form of accommodation around the world, and you can find everything from sheer opulence and luxury to your budget basics.
+Hotels are the most obvious place to start, and the easiest.
+Of course, this is the most common form of accommodation around the world, and you can find everything from sheer opulence and luxury to budget basics.

-Hotels can provide more than just a room for the night, with varying degrees of facilities they have on offer from pools, gyms, restaurants, concierge, minibars, room service, free wifi, business facilities just to name a few.
+Some hotels can provide more than a room for the night, including various facilities like pools, gyms, restaurants, concierge, minibars, room service, free wifi, business facilities just to name a few.

 The critical thing to remember when organising your accommodation is the type of experience you want and the money you are willing to pay.